rackerlabs/docs-developer-blog/_posts/2018-11-12-load-testing-oracle-databases.md

 List the metrics to be measured during the load testing exercise.
 Optional metrics include the following:

--	CPU Usage
+-	CPU usage
--	Load Average
+-	Load average
--	Memory Usage
+-	Memory usage
--	SQL Response Time
+-	SQL response time
 -	Throughput
--	Hits per Second
+-	Hits per second

-OS watchers can be configured on the load testing system to get granular details of the OS and the hardware metrics.
+You can configure OS watchers on the load testing system to get granular details of the OS and the hardware metrics.

 The Oracle Automatic Workload Repository (AWR) needs to be configured, if it is